Nita M. Lowey 21st Century Community Learning Center Grant Program

 Title IV, Part B, of the Every Student Succeeds Act (ESSA)

-As a part of administering Title IV, Part B of the Early and Secondary Education Act (ESEA), the DPI is charged with monitoring and evaluating all funded Nita M. Lowey 21st Century Community Learning Center Grant Program (CCLC) programs in the state.
-One way in which DPI accomplishes this is via in-person site monitoring visits.
+As a part of administering Title IV, Part B of the Early and Secondary Education Act (ESEA), the DPI is charged with monitoring and evaluating all funded Nita M. Lowey 21st Century Community Learning Center Grant Program (21st CCLC) programs in the state.
+One way in which DPI accomplishes this is via in-person program monitoring.

-The primary purpose of site monitoring visits is to ensure that programs are meeting grant requirements.
-Additionally, on-site visits are intended to do the following:
+The primary purpose of program monitoring is to ensure that programs are meeting grant requirements.
+Additionally, program monitoring is intended to do the following:

 - Assess the current functioning of the program